DevMagnataur/Carter2.me/README.md

 **Implementation Highlights:**
-Leveraged Svelte framework for efficient client-side rendering and smooth user interactions.
+-Leveraged Svelte framework for efficient client-side rendering and smooth user interactions.
-Developed a scalable backend API using Ruby on Rails to handle team segmentation logic.
+-Developed a scalable backend API using Ruby on Rails to handle team segmentation logic.
-Integrated the segmentation feature seamlessly into the admin console for a unified experience.
+-Integrated the segmentation feature seamlessly into the admin console for a unified experience.